 As the clauses are negotiated, revisions of each clause are stored with the Managed Clauses.
-This allows Conga Contracts customers to easily identify when and where risk is introduced into their agreements, as well as which clauses are frequently negotiated and how the language evolves over time.
+This allows Conga Contracts for Salesforce customers to easily identify when and where risk is introduced into their agreements, as well as which clauses are frequently negotiated and how the language evolves over time.

 To configure the Clause Library:

 - See Setup Conga Contracts for Salesforce to select the standard or custom objects you want to use with the Clause Library.

 - (Optional) Create Clause Types for grouping your clauses.

 - Create Clause Bundles to define specific groups of clauses commonly added to the same document type.

 Later, if the admin wants to update clauses in the Clause Library based on revisions made to Managed Clauses during negotiation, they will have to create new clause revisions.